Mohammed Mohsin (footballer, born 1963): Club career

 On 8 February 1982, A tragic accident at Khulna, during a friendly match in the off-season, meant that Mohsin's football career ended prematurely.
 According to Moshin, while celebrating Brothers' Aga Khan Gold Cup triumph, he stayed at the club camp all night.
 The following morning fellow national team forward Abdus Salam Murshedy, advised him to play the Khulna League final for Khulna Muslim Club as a guest player.
 After arriving in Khulna early morning, Moshin took part in the final between Dada Match Factory and Khulna Muslim Club, now known as Khulna Mohammedan.
 In the second half, the game was tied at 1-1, and with only a few minutes left in the game, Moshin assisted the winner.
 While celebrating the audience started bursting crackers, and one of the crackers proceeded to hit Moshin on the shoulder, injuring him.
 Moshin was sent to Germany for better treatment, however, he did not regain his old form after returning to the field.
-He announced his retirement in 1985, playing his last league game for Brothers Union against Dhaka Wanderers.
-Mohsin had made the number 10 jersey of Brothers his own until his career ended.
+He announced his retirement on 7 May 1987 prior to Brothers Union's Federation Cup semi-final against Dhaka Wanderers, although he did not play in the match.
+During his farewell ceremony prior to the game, he handed over his number 10 jersey to Khandoker Wasim Iqbal.